mycargus/pact-wiki/FAQ.md

 The pact authors' experience with using pacts to test microservices has been that using the set_up hooks to populate the database, and running pact:verify with all the real provider code has worked very well, and gives us full confidence that the end to end scenario will work in the deployed code.

 However, if you have a large and complex provider, you might decide to stub some of your application code.
 You will definitly need to stub calls to downstream systems or to set up error scenarios.
 Make sure, if you stub, that you don't stub the code that actually parses the request and pulls the expected data out, because otherwise the consumer could be sending absolute rubbish, and the pact:verify won't fail because that code won't get executed.
 If the validation happens when you insert a record into the datasource, either don't stub anything, or rethink your validation code.

-### Why are the pacts generated and not static?

-* Maintainability: Pact is "contract by example", and the examples may involve large quantities of JSON.
-Maintaining the JSON files by hand would be both time consuming and error prone.
-By dynamically creating the pacts, you have the option to keep your expectations in fixture files, or to generate them from your domain (the recommended approach, as it ensures your domain objects and their JSON representations in the pacts can never get out of sync).

-* Provider states: Dynamically setting expectations on the mock server allows the use of provider states, meaning you can make the same request in different tests, with different expected responses.
-This allows you to properly test all the code paths in your consumer (eg. with different response codes, or different states of the resource).
-If all the interactions were loaded at start up from a static file, the mock server wouldn't know which response to return.
-See this [gist](https://gist.github.com/bethesque/7fa8947c107f92ace9a4) as an example.

 [pacto]: https://github.com/thoughtworks/pacto
 [pact_broker]: https://github.com/bethesque/pact_broker